How to Safely Get Rid of Milia Spots - Skin Doctors Share Their Tips

 - Multiple eruptive milia

-Multiple eruptive milia typically occur on the face, arms and torso and are often characterized by itchiness.
-They can last anywhere from weeks to months.
+Multiple eruptive milia is often characterized by itchiness.
+It typically occur on the face, arms, and torso.
+These bumps can last anywhere from weeks to months.

 - Drug-related milia

-Though rare, milia can also develop as a result of using steroid cream.
+Though rare, milia can also develop as a result of steroid cream use.

 - Milia en plaque

-This type of milia is often associated with autoimmune or genetic disorders such as lichen planus or discoid lupus.
+This type of milia is often associated with autoimmune or genetic disorders, such as lichen planus or discoid lupus.
 Milia en plaque can be found on the ears, cheeks, jaw or eyelids.
-It most commonly affects middle-aged women but can also affect milia adults and children of all ages and genders.
+It most commonly affects middle-aged women, but can also affect all adult milia sufferers and children.